Build Better: Strengthening Services & Systems

 Building a Stronger, More Resilient Hamilton

-In February 2024, the City of Hamilton experienced a cybersecurity incident that disrupted services and exposed gaps in systems, governance and incident readiness.
+In February 2024, the City of Hamilton experienced a cybersecurity incident that disrupted services and exposed gaps in systems, governance, organizational readiness and incident response capability.

-Since that time, the City has taken responsibility and targeted action to address these gaps — strengthening systems, improving oversight and modernizing how services are delivered.
+Since that time, the City has taken responsibility and targeted action to address these gaps — strengthening systems, improving oversight, enhancing operational readiness and modernizing how services are delivered.

-Today, City services are more secure, reliable and resilient, with improvements underway across technology, operations and customer experience.
+Today, City services are more secure, reliable and resilient, with improvements underway across technology, governance, workforce capacity and customer experience.

 This work is being advanced through a portfolio of 21 projects focused on rebuilding systems, improving access to services and strengthening the City’s ability to respond to future risks.